vapor-ware/synse-amt-plugin/README.md

 [Plugin SDK Documentation][sdk-documentation]

 ## Configuring the Plugin for your deployment
-Plugins have three different types of configurations - these are all described in detail in the [SDK Configuration Documentation][sdk-config-docs].
+Plugin and device configuration are described in detail in the [SDK Configuration Documentation][sdk-config-docs].

-For your deployment, you will need to provide your own device instance config, examples of which can be found in [config/device](config/device).
+For your deployment, you will need to provide your own device config, examples of which can be found in [config/device](config/device).

-### instance config
+### device config
-The instance configuration for the AMT plugin is fairly standard.
+The device configuration for the AMT plugin is fairly standard.
 It requires devices to
 have:
 - `ip`: The IP address/hostname for the AMT-enabled machine. (port not included)
 - `password`: The password for AMT.